 Choose a planting location sheltered from wind, where plants will get high shade or dappled sunlight at least during the warmest afternoon hours.
 Where summers are cool or foggy, they can take more sun.
 Need acid, well-drained but moisture-retentive soil.
 Where water is high in salts, soil needs careful leaching.
 Prune by removing spent flowers.
 Thin older specimens by taking out whole branches; or limb them up to reveal attractive peeling bark.

-From Japan.
-Upright, dense, tiered growth to 9 or 10 ft. high and wide.
-New leaves are bronzy pink to red; mature ones are glossy green, 3 in. long.
-Drooping clusters of white, pink, or nearly red flowers; flower buds are often dark red.'Forest Flame'
+Upright, dense, tiered growth to 9–10 ft. tall and wide.
+New leaves are bronzy pink to red; mature ones are glossy green.
+Drooping clusters of white, pink, or nearly red flowers; flower buds are often dark red.

 Hybrid between P. japonica and a form of P. formosa forrestii.
-Grows 6 to 10 ft. tall, 3 to 5 ft. wide.
+Grows to 6–10 ft. tall and 3–5 ft. wide.
 Leaves are about 3 1/2 in. long—brilliant red when new, fading to creamy pink before maturing to dark green.
-Blooms profusely, bearing broader, heavier flower clusters than those of Pieris japonica.
+Blooms profusely, bearing broader, heavier flower clusters than those of P. japonica.

 These fast-growing fan palms are too tall for most suburban gardens; they are best suited to large pro...

 Zones 6–9, 14–16, 18–24, H1 (fruiting may be inconsistent in Hawaii—does best ...

 Although usually grown for their edible nuts (see Hazelnut), they make very attractive ornamental shru...